 (April 18) From Puttlich’s [bio] diary: “I set out for a walk along the Philosophical Walk and thought it would still have ice, snow, or a lot of water and thus be hard going, but I was quite surprised and happy to find the walk as dry as a hallway.
 I met many people as well as Prof. Kant, who was also strolling here, alone and deep in thought....
 I returned home about 6 o’clock.”

-Translation into German, with commentary, of Cicero’s De officiis by Christian Garve: Abhandlung über die menschlichen Pflichten in drei Büchern (Breslau: Korn, 1783).
+Cicero, De officiis [On Duty], translated into German, and with commentary, by Christian Garve: Abhandlung über die menschlichen Pflichten in drei Büchern (Breslau: Korn, 1783).

 (April) James Boswell’s (fictional) trip to Königsberg, where he meets Kant.

 (May 22) Kant moves into his own house at 87-88 Prinzessinstraße.
 Before this, Kant rented rooms and ate at public inns.
 He will continue to eat out until 1787, when he installs a working kitchen and begins to entertain lunch guests in his own home.

 (September) Kant finishes writing his Groundwork of the Metaphysics of Morals.